-This document is the Security Policy for the Chunghwa Telecom Co., Ltd. HiCOS PKI Native Smart Card Cryptographic Module based on RS45C chip.
-This module, hereafter called the HiCOS PKI Native Smart Card Cryptographic Module, or simply, the module, is a single chip module that is used to provide user authentication and cryptographic services.
+This document is the Security Policy for the Chunghwa Telecom Co., Ltd. HiCOS Combi PKI Native Smart Card Cryptographic Module based on RS46X or RS47X chip.
+This module, hereafter called the HiCOS Combi PKI Native Smart Card Cryptographic Module, or simply, the module, is a single chip module that is used to provide user authentication and cryptographic services.